glouppe/info8010-deep-learning/lecture6.md

 - Name one architecture for object detection.
 - Name one architecture for semantic segmentation.
 - What kind of layer can you use to upscale a feature map?
+- What is a foundation model?
+Give an example for each task.